How to Open a File in Editor from Tracy? (IDE Integration)

 • In Firefox you may need to allow custom protocol execution in about:config by setting network.protocol-handler.expose.editor to false and network.protocol-handler.expose-all to true.
 It should be allowed by default, however.

-• If it's not all working immediately, don't panic.
-Try to refresh the page, restart browser or computer.
+• If it doesn't work immediately, don't panic.
+Try refreshing the page a few times before clicking the link, or restart your browser or computer.
 That should help.

-to correct any errors: Input Error: There is no script engine for file extension ".js" or Maybe you associated ".js" file to another app, not JScript engine.
+• Here is a link to fix potential errors like: Input Error: There is no script engine for file extension ".js" or Maybe you associated ".js" file to another app, not JScript engine.

-Starting from Google Chrome version 77 you will no longer see the checkbox “Always open these types of links in the associated app” when editor is opened through a link.
+Starting from Google Chrome version 77 you will no longer see the checkbox “Always open these types of links in the associated app” when the editor is launched through a link.
 Workaround for Windows: create file fix.reg:

 Windows Registry Editor Version 5.00